 MTU has been awarded an 'AA' rating - the second-best rating out of a possible seven - for its ESG credentials by MSCI.
-At end March 2022, MSCI had ascribed MTU's portfolio a carbon intensity score of 40.5, which compares to a score of 289 for the wider benchmark.
+At end March 2022, MSCI had ascribed MTU's portfolio a carbon intensity score of 40.5, which is impressively low when compared against a score of 289 for the wider benchmark.